TPapiernik/Module_18_Challenge/README.md

 #### Data Quality

-Overall, data quality is high, at least at the surface level of metadata, without taking veracity into account.
+Overall, data quality is high, at least at the surface level of metadata, without considering veracity.
 The original file had only 6 Header Identifiers for 7 Fields, 508 rows contain NULL values (all in the `TotalCoinsMined` field), and 2 records in the `TotalCoinSupply` field contained European-Style "." thousands separators.